If you're having trouble seeing your EKM Push data in Encompass, the Widget, or EKM Dash you will need to troubleshoot the reason why.

 - The Push has lost connectivity with the internet and the Push servers.

 - The EKM Push is not properly connected via RS-485 to the meter(s).

 - The Push is connected to the wrong meter.

 How to diagnose what the problem is while in the field by looking at the LED lights on the EKM Push gateway:

 EKM Push LED Lights (1, 2, 3 — from left to right on the EKM Push gateway).

 After being plugged in the EKM Push gateway has a startup sequence that take about a minute.
 The LED lights will blink during startup but you can disregard them while this is happening.
 After about a minute the EKM Push will connect to the internet and begin to try to read your meter(s).
 The LED lights can tell you if this is happening successfully or not.

-LED 2 (ethernet/internet connection): Should be solid green.
+- LED 2 (ethernet/internet connection): Should be solid green.
 Red or blinking red indicates that there is no internet connection.
 Alternating green/orange can mean that there is no meter assigned to the EKM Push gateway.

 - LED 3 (power): Should be green or orange.
 Orange indicates that the Push gateway cannot connect to the server, or is having other issues and is reverting back to factory firmware).
 Regardless, you meter(s) can be read if this LED is green or orange.

 When everything is setup properly the power light should be either orange or green, the internet light should be green or blinking green and the RS-485 light should be off and blinking orange, then flash green and flash red when a meter is read.